A Next-Generation EQMS to automate Design Controls

-Product design is an outgrowth of industrial design, which focuses not only on the appearance of a product but also on how it functions, is manufactured, and ultimately the value and experience it provides for users.
-In the life sciences industry too, product design and development play a critical part in the overall product life cycle.
-From research to prototyping, product development, and subsequently fulfilling user needs, product design is crucial for both patients and healthcare givers -because, it governs the safety and usability of the medical device, ensuring trouble-free operation.
+Product design is an outgrowth of industrial design, which focuses not only on the appearance of a product, but also on how it functions, is manufactured, and ultimately the value and experience it provides for users.
+In the life sciences industry, product design and development play a critical part in the overall product life cycle.
+From research to prototyping, product development, and subsequently fulfilling user needs, product design is crucial for both patients and healthcare givers, because it governs the safety and usability of the medical device, ensuring trouble-free operation.

-With the advent of Industry 4.0 and opportunity to digitalize the quality management system, it’s high time medical device companies to identify and invest into a cloud based EQMS including a design control module.
+With the advent of Industry 4.0 and opportunity to digitize the quality management system, it’s high time for medical device companies to identify and invest in a cloud-based EQMS, including a design control module.

 Every country has a clause related to design control, and depending on where a company’s products are being marketed, the manufacturer will have to ensure compliance with those regulations too.

 - Document, implement and record the design phase or design controls process throughout the product development process

 - Establish a set of written procedures and implement them during the device design process